Dr Dan Credgington

 Over the years, my research has focussed down to the study of electronic devices made from nano-structured plastic materials.
 Plastics are normally thought of simply as flexible insulators, but with the right modifications the organic (carbon-based) molecules which form them can be coaxed into becoming semiconductors – meaning they can interact with visible light and be used to make transistors, solar cells and light-emitting diodes.
 Since plastic materials are routinely printed, pressed, spun and rolled each year on square-kilometre scales at very low cost, plastic devices promise to be cheaper, more flexible and more lightweight than existing technologies, and so become far more ubiquitous.
 As a scientist, organic semiconductors present a multitude of new challenges, as they are fundamentally different to existing materials and their effectiveness is intimately tied to their nano-scale structure.

 My particular interests lie in discovering how manipulating the structure and composition of plastic devices affects the recombination of electrons and holes within them.
 At Imperial I studied these processes in finely-mixed composites of polymers and buckyballs, where they dictate the performance of organic solar cells.
-Here in Cambridge, I’m studying how changing the structure of fluorescent polymers can be used to control the interactions between electrons via their quantum-mechanical “spin”, which should lead to new ways of making cheap, large-area LED lighting.
+Here in Cambridge, I’m studying how changing the structure of fluorescent and phosphorescenct polymers and small molecules can be used to control the interactions between electrons via their quantum-mechanical “spin”, which should lead to new ways of making cheap, large-area LED lighting.